Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

-First-principles calculations show ReAg$_2$Cl$_6$ have the 120$^{\circ}$ spiral AFM ground state~\cite{supple,xiang2013,liuspin2024}, due to strong nearest-neighbor AFM coupling between Re$^{4+}$ pairs in the triangular lattice.
-In Fig.~\ref{fig1}(d), the spin-spiral plane is perpendicular to the 2D monolayer, i.e. $(100)$ plane [denoted below as ``$(100)$ AFM''], with the magnetic modulation vector $\mathbf{q}=(0,1/3,1/3)$, where each magnetic moment possesses an out-of-plane component.
-The symmetry of the system degrades from $P$-$3$ to $P1$.
+First-principles calculations reveal that ReAg$_2$Cl$_6$ stabilizes in a 120$^{\circ}$ spiral AFM ground state~\cite{supple,xiang2013,liuspin2024}, driven by strong nearest-neighbor AFM coupling between Re atoms in the triangular lattice.
+As shown in Fig.~\ref{fig1}(d), the spin-spiral lies in the $(100)$ plane (hereafter denoted as ``$(100)$ AFM''), with magnetic modulation vector $\mathbf{q}=(1/3,1/3,0)$ and a finite out-of-plane component on each moment.
+This magnetic ordering lowers the crystal symmetry from $P$-$3$ to $P1$.
 The underlying mechanism of AFM can be elucidated from orbital occupation.
-The magnetic moments are provided by Re atom ($\approx$2.9$\mu_B$).
-The octahedral crystal field splits Re $5d$ orbitals into doublet $e_g$ and triplet $t_{2g}$ orbitals [Fig.~\ref{fig1}(e)].
-The energy of $t_{2g}$ stays lower with respect to $e_g$, because the latter point towards the negatively charged ligands.
-Thus each Re$^{4+}$ cation is in the $t_{2g}^{3}e_g^0$ configuration with the magnetic moment of $3\mu_B$ according to Hund’s rule, which is close to the DFT calculations.
-The crystal splitting $\Delta$ is larger than Hund's interaction $J_{\text{H}}$ in $5d$ element, thus a strong AFM exchange interaction between nearest-neighbor Re atoms is anticipated~\cite{khomskii2004} as shown in Table~\ref{tab1}.
-Furthermore, the predicted N\'eel temperature for monolayer ReAg$_2$Cl$_6$ is about $20$~K, which is slightly lower than that of the bulk ($26$~K) in experiments~\cite{martinez2006two}.
-The band gap listed in Table~\ref{tab1} suggests the semiconducting nature of these compounds.
+Each Re atom carries a magnetic moment of about $2.9\mu_B$.
+Under trigonal crystal fields, the Re $5d$ orbitals split into $a_{1g} (d_{z^2})$, $e_{g}$($d_{x^2-y^2}, d_{xy}$), and $e'_{g}$($d_{xz}, d_{yz}$) [Fig.~\ref{fig1}(e)], following Mulliken notation~\cite{Georgescu2022Trigonal}.
+The $a_{1g}$ and $e_{g}$ states lie lower in energy than $e'_{g}$ because the latter point toward negatively charged ligands.
+Consequently, each Re$^{4+}$ cation adopts the $a_{1g}^{1}e_{g}^{2}e'^{0}_{g}$ configuration with the moment of $3\mu_B$ according to Hund's rule, which is close to our DFT results.
+Since the crystal field splitting $\Delta$ exceeds the Hund's coupling $J_{\text{H}}$ in this $5d$ system, a strong AFM exchange interaction is anticipated between neighboring Re sites~\cite{khomskii2004}, in agreement with the parameters summarized in Table~\ref{tab1}.
+The calculated N\'eel temperature of $\sim22$~K for the monolayer is slightly reduced compared to the bulk value in experiments ($26$~K)~\cite{martinez2006two}.
+Finally, the band gap listed in Table~\ref{tab1} suggests its semiconducting nature.